logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 **Did you read this far?
 I barely even wrote this far!**

 Overall, 2024 was an incredible year.
-Though it's not all roses, and I could also recount any number of anxieties and insecurities, these last twelve months I and made lots of positive progress in areas that matter to me while enjoying a huge quantity of new, positive, varied experiences.
+Though it's not all roses, and I could also recount any number of anxieties and insecurities, these last twelve months I made lots of positive progress in areas that matter to me while enjoying a huge quantity of new, positive, varied experiences.
 I'm extremely grateful for... everything, really[^6].

 And whether you skimmed or read through the whole letter, including footnotes (100% completion achievement unlocked!), I'm grateful for you, reader.
 I seem to realize more and more each year how much nourishment I get from my friends, family, acquaintances, coworkers, baristas -- all the people who people the world.
 Including, and especially, you.